rvikunwar/github-readme/README.md

 ## What is a README?

 A README (pronounced "read me") is a crucial document that accompanies your GitHub repository.
 It serves as an introduction and guide to your project, providing essential information to users, contributors, and potential collaborators.
-A well-crafted README can make a significant difference in how your project is perceived and adopted.

 ## How to Use This Repository